 B. Expectations - As high as it can get

-High expectations for efficiency and a low tolerance towards barriers against global mobility is what defines the 21st-century travellers’ expectations.
+High expectations for efficiency and low tolerance towards barriers against global mobility is what defines the 21st-century travellers’ expectations.
 Unfortunately, the system that travellers must navigate is from the 20th century.
 Barriers to mobility and inefficiencies are particularly notable in getting a travel-visa and while at the airport.
 These obstacles, just like any other trade barriers, impede growth and depress job creation.

 But we are moving in the right direction – just to give you a perspective: in 2015, tourist destinations worldwide required only 61% of the world’s population to obtain a visa (prior to departure) vis-à-vis 77% in 2008.